 Benefits of Using Composite Metal Floor Decking

-Composite metal decking offers great value to floor systems than its alternatives.
+Composite metal decking offers greater value to floor systems than its alternatives.

-The biggest benefit of using composite floor decks is that it adds significant strength and stability to the floors.
+The biggest benefit of using composite floor decks is that it add significant strength and stability to the floors.

 This strength is the result of the bond between the concrete and the embossments on the metal deck.